yanistazi/git-papers/journal.md

-Authors: Yanis Tazi
+Authors: Yanis Tazi, John
-Title : Test
+Title : Change title
 Introduction section : we have a reference. it is now (1)